Mallasamudram

 Mallasamudram is a Panchayath town in Thiruchengode taluk, Namakkal district in the Indian state of Tamil Nadu.
 It is the headquarter of the Mallasamudram block.
 Mallasamudram is also known as "Mallai City", "Mallai Maanagaram".

 Geography

 Mallasamudram is about 25 km from Salem on the Salem - Tiruchengode Road, via Attayampatti.
 It has an average elevation of 224 metres.

 Demographics

 As of 2001 India census, Mallasamudram had a population of 17,125.
 Males constitute 51% of the population and females 49%.
 Mallasamudram has an average literacy rate of 62%, higher than the national average of 59.5%: male literacy is 70%, and female literacy is 53%.
 In Mallasamudram, 10% of the population is under 6 years of age.
 The town has many temples.
-It has a famous Lord Shiva temple which is 1000 years old.
+It has a famous Lord Shiva temple which is a 1000 years old.